 18, New Zealand

 Hey!
 My name is Kate and I have Selective IgA immunodeficiency, IBS and Hashimoto’s disease, but I am still currently undergoing more testing for other suspected conditions.
-My Chronic illness journey began when I was seven, but didn’t properly affect me until I was fourteen.
-After experiencing life changing illnesses throughout my teenage years and now being unable to work because of them, I decided to make the blog and Instagram @princesspoorly.
+My chronic illness journey began when I was seven, but didn’t properly affect me until I was fourteen.
+After experiencing life changing illnesses throughout my teenage years and now being unable to work because of them, I decided to make the blog and Instagram, Luv Ur Tum.
 It supports teens and young adults experiencing chronic illness and provides delicious recipes suitable for many dietary requirements.
 Having this platform to create awareness and break common chronic illness stereotypes is so important to me and I hope by speaking up, others will feel less alone.
 That I can help change the way chronically ill individuals are portrayed in society.
 Giving all of the chronically ill teens and young adults a voice they deserve, and showing that they can have a fulfilling life with both physical and mental illness.
-Because of these values, I am so excited to be working with InvisYouth, and being part of the extension of the charity to New Zealand!
+Because of these values, I am so excited to be working with InvisiYouth, and being part of the extension of the charity to New Zealand!

 Connect with Kate: